 Microfiber is easily damaged by heat, certain chemicals, and too much agitation.
 Most washing procedures are inadequate and can ruin a mop’s cleaning ability by breaking down the microfiber.

-Mops which are too aggressively laundered get damaged, but mops which are too gently laundered do not remove all germs.
+Mops that are too aggressively laundered get damaged, but mops that are too gently laundered do not remove all germs.
 Both situations lead to reduced cleaning efficacy of the mop.

 If improperly or inadequately washed, laundered mops can trap hair, fibers, soap, and other contaminants and redeposit the materials during your next cleaning procedure.